AleGomezM/AleGomezM/README.md

 👯 I’m looking to collaborate on:
 Projects involving data analysis, predictive modeling, and AI applications.

-🤔 I’m looking for help with:
-Building data pipelines in the cloud (AWS, GCP, Azure) and deploying ML models in production.

 💬 Ask me about:
 Python, Pandas, Scikit-learn, Machine Learning, EDA, and how to turn data into business insights.